Þingvellir Travel Guide

 This saw the birth of the Icelandic Commonwealth, a time of independence and freedom for the Icelandic people before they became constituents of the Norwegian monarchy.
 Sessions would continue to be held at Þingvellir until 1798.

 Though the parliament was removed by the Danish at this time, it returned in 1845, then in Reykjavík.

 Another major reason as to why Þingvellir is considered so important to Icelanders is the fact that this is where the decision was made to abandon the belief of Paganism and the Norse Gods; the people adopted Christianity in 1000 AD under threat of invasion from Norway.

 This turning point in history was left to the pagan lawspeaker, Þorgeir Þorkelsson, who rested on the choice for one day and one night before reappearing to share his decision.

-Þingvellir is one of the most widely visited attractions in Iceland, in large part due to the fact that it is home to the glacial spring, Silfra fissure, one of the top ten sites in the world for snorkellers and scuba divers.
+Þingvellir is one of the most widely visited attractions in Iceland, in large part due to the fact that it is home to the glacial spring Silfra fissure, one of the top ten sites in the world for snorkellers and scuba divers.

-Silfra (meaning ‘Silver’) is a submerged ravine within the park, boasting visibility of up to 100 metres (328 feet) and a temperature just above freezing.
+Silfra (meaning ‘Silver’) is a submerged ravine within the park, boasting visibility of up to 100 meters (328 feet) and a temperature just above freezing.
 Participants in these tours will be attired at the Silfra carpark in neoprene hoodies and gloves, as well as an undersuit and drysuit for thermal protection.